DigiCARES/website/pages/about/team_section.md

 ### Researchers

 Use the following table to find out which researchers are involved in each research area.
 Click on a name to go to that researcher's profile.

-{% comment %}
-Include a table of researchers and what project they are on.
-{% endcomment %}
-{% include team_table.html %}

 Below is a list of our researchers along with a link to find out more about them.

 {% capture type %}researcher{% endcapture %}
+{% include team.html %}

+### Previous Researchers

+{% capture type %}previous_researcher{% endcapture %}
 {% include team.html %}

 ### Postdoctoral and Visiting Scholars